 Having worked in the NHS and private.
 Our experience has been that NHS hearing aids and private aids are NOT the same.
 As NHS Audiologists we often thought all hearing aids were equal.
 It wasn't until working with private hearing aids that we learnt that there was a significant difference between NHS and private hearing aids.

 Hearing aids are often released in the private market 1st, and years after eventually accepted and signed onto the NHS.
 Postcodes can often influence how quickly new hearing aids are signed onto the NHS.
+With some areas renewing their hearing aids sooner than others.
 Currently in 2025 there are some NHS Trusts still not providing rechargeable hearing aids.
-Some only providing unilateral aids despite the patient having a bilateral hearing loss.
-Budgetary constraints and the time delays typical of large bureaucratic organizations is thought to be the reason.
-With technology rapidly improving daily, the independent private market typically stays up to date with hearing aid releases with hearing aids being available at the same time as release in the United States or within a short period afterwards.
+Then there are some only providing unilateral aids despite the patient having a bilateral hearing loss.

 How well can the client process speech in noise or multi-talker conversation?
 Have tests been done to check the client's processing?
-Have expectations being levelled and alternative solutions like assistive listening devices recommended? e.g.
+Have expectations being levelled and alternative solutions like assistive listening devices recommended? e.g. remote microphones, TV streamers.
+Assistive listening devices are not routinely offered on the NHS.
+Often times patients are not aware that such devices exist to expand their hearing experience.

 With ageing on the brain, listening in noise can be a common problem for most due to delayed temporal processing, loss of specificity in fine details etc. These are problems not always easily solved by hearing aids.
 You will need a service that is comprehensive and easily accessed if frequent adjustments are needed on the hearing aid.

-A standard behind the ear hearing aid might be difficult for a vision-impaired patient to insert (if given battery only aids) with dexterity problems (custom invisible in the ear hearing aids could be easier to insert, but isn't available on the NHS).
 If batteries are the only options available (as is the case for some NHS Trusts) then the patient may face more challenges with their hearing aids.
+Not all departments might be offering rechargeable hearing aids.
 While family could be tasked with helping with these changes.
 For the patient seeking to be more independent, they can be left with limited options if the only hearing aids available are only those which go behind the ear or use battery or both.

 Have real ear measurements been done to verify the fitting and ensure the hearing aids are delivering exactly as the prescription chosen?
 Have the aids been verified to ensure they are not over or under amplifying?
 The way the hearing aids have been setup by the audiologist is also a major key in how successful the user is going to be.
 Having expectations correctly met and providing counselling is crucial to help the user understand what to expect with their aids.
+The uptake and provision if real ear measurements isn't always standard in some NHS departments and private audiology clinic.
+In either case best clinical practice utilising a verification measurement such as real ear measurements is important.
+What happens at your hearing aid assessment appointment.

 Technology and advancement wise there are huge differences between private and NHS aids but other variables can influence the performance of one's chosen aids.